ZenVPN Review 2025: Overpriced and Underperforming

 Is ZenVPN good?

 Overall, we don’t think ZenVPN is good.
-On the plus side, ZenVPN doesn’t leak your data, is lightweight, and the installation process is painless.
-Other than that, we had issues with speed, accessibility, and limited app functionality.
+On the plus side, ZenVPN is lightweight and easy to share an account with other people.
+Other than that, we had issues with speed, leaks, accessibility, and limited app functionality.
 There are less expensive VPN options with more features and better accessibility.

 Is ZenVPN free?